 - Festa della Donna – Women’s Day is celebrated annually on March 8 throughout Italy, honoring mothers, and all women.
 On this day, men bring flowers, usually yellow mimosas, to the women in their lives, and restaurants offer special meals honoring women.
 If you plan to dine out on this day, reservations are recommended.
 Watch for concerts and local events that will be held around Venice and other cities through Italy.

 - Festa di San Giuseppe – This is Father’s Day in Italy.
 The Feast Day of Saint Joseph includes the tradition of children giving gifts to their fathers, and zeppole (a fried dough similar to a doughnut) is consumed.

 - Holy Week and Easter – Holy Week, or Easter Week, may be in March or April.
-It always begins on Palm Sunday, the Sunday before Easter, and in 2016, it will be on March 20.
+It always begins on Palm Sunday, the Sunday before Easter.
 This is a very busy time in Venice, with tourists crowding the city rather than locals.
 Because it’s a long weekend, many Italians take the opportunity to get out of town, heading to the countryside, the sea, or the mountains.
-Visitors can enjoy pageants, classical musical concerts and Easter services during this time.
+Visitors can enjoy pageants, classical music concerts and Easter services during this time.
 Most major sights and museums will be open on Easter Sunday and Monday, though many shops and restaurants will be closed.

 Venice Events in April

 - Settimana della Cultura – The Week of Culture is typically held in mid-April, though the exact dates aren’t usually released until just before the event.
 During this time, many national museums and sites offer free admission.
 Some museums in Venice that participate include the Accademia, the Ca d’Oro and the Archeological Museum, among many others.